 – Associate Builder—Familiar with most aspects of building and willing and able to work and learn.
 This builder works alongside a lead builder.
 The associate is also a full-time missionary supported by churches.

 – Tentmaker Builder – Either a lead builder or an associate builder could be approved as a tentmaker.
-Tentmaker simply indicates that the missionary builder has other sources of income and will not need (and may not) raise personal support.
+Tentmaker simply indicates that the missionary builder has other sources of income and will not need to (and may not) raise personal support.
 A tentmaker may raise professional expenses.
 The application process and the job description for a tentmaker is the same as a lead or associate.

 – Volunteer—Construction experience is not necessary to qualify as a volunteer.
 Volunteers are not supported by churches and typically work on a short-term basis.